aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

   # Permanently changing the values requires editing /etc/security/limits.conf
   ```
 6. Check ping latencies to load generators and downstream services that will be accessed from each system-under-test and verify latencies are similar.
 A different of +/-50us is acceptable, differences of >+/-100us can adversely affect testing results.
-We recommend putting the testing environment instances inside a [cluster placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster), or at minimum confirm all instances are in the same subnet (i.e. us-east-1a).
+We recommend putting all testing environment instances inside a [cluster placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-cluster), or at a minimum confirm that all instances are in the same subnet (i.e. us-east-1a).
-7. Check the instance types used and verify IO devices are setup equivalently between the SUTs. i.e. m5d\.metal and m6gd\.metal have different disk configurations that may lead to differing performance measurements if your service is sensitive to disk performance.
+7. Check the instance types used and verify IO devices are setup equivalently between the SUTs.
+I.e. m5d\.metal and m6gd\.metal have different disk configurations that may lead to differing performance measurements if your service is sensitive to disk performance.
 8. We recommend using instances set to [**dedicated tenancy**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) first to establish a baseline for performance variance for your test application.
 Knowing this baseline will help interpret results when testing on instances that are set to **default** tenancy.

 ## Check for missing binary dependencies

 Libraries for Python or Java can link in binary shared objects to provide enhanced performance.
-Lacking these shared object dependencies many times do not prevent the service from running on Graviton2, but will be forced to use a slow code-path instead of the optimized paths.
+The absence of these shared object dependencies does not prevent the application from running on Graviton2, but the CPU will be forced to use a slow code-path instead of the optimized paths.
 Use the checklist below to verify the same shared objects are available on all platforms.

 1. JVM based languages — Check for the presence of binary shared objects in the installed JARs and compare between Graviton2 and x86.
   ```bash